Säterdalen is possibly the most beautifully located folkpark in Sweden. It´s a pride to the people of Säter.

 How it became a canyon and what happened then?

-Geology- from ice age till today
+Geology: from the ice age to today

 Säterdalen is one of the main examples of a current living canyon landscape in Sweden.
 The canyons grow all the time and develop through a bunch of natural factors.
 After the last ice age a large amount of material was conceived in the bottom of the valley where Dalälven flows today.
 Through these easily eroded soils the Ljusterån and Hyttbäcken have digged themselves further down.
 So the results that we see today is from a thousand years of water operations.
 In the present Säterdalen has got 35 lateral canyons and the deepest ones is about 50 meters under the surroundings.